Skip to main content

 TypeScript

-Start your TS task app locally, then tunnel it:
+Start your TS container locally, then tunnel it:

 pnpm dev # or npm run dev